The best brunch in Glasgow: 18 stand-out spots

 Kothel

-This hipster café is part of a small city-wide chain which has become so popular you’ll often find queues outside its doors.
+What: This hipster café is part of a small city-wide chain which has become so popular you’ll often find queues outside its doors.
 It’s the incredible pastries people mainly come for here (thanks to its own in-house bakeries), including an addictive Nutella croissant and hot waffles topped with fresh fruit and honey.
-If you prefer something savoury, there are warm ciabattas with crispy bacon and your choice of sauce.
+If you prefer something savoury, there are warm ciabattas with grilled veggies, halloumi and sun-dried tomatoes.
 Foliage-filled interiors with rustic wooden touches and classic tiled floors make it a perfect photo opportunity, too.
-Should the Great Western Road location not suit, there is also a café on Crow Road near Anniesland and one in Bearsden.
+Should this location not suit, there is also a café on Great Western Road and one on Battlefield Road.

 Where: 300 Crow Road, G11 7HS